-Modern laptops are not only faster and more powerful than the older ones, but they also incorporate advanced battery technology that gives them relatively longer battery lives.
+Modern laptops are faster and more powerful than the older ones.
+They also incorporate advanced battery technology that gives them relatively longer battery lives.
 However, most laptops can only work for two or three hours before needing to be plugged in.
-This may not work out well, especially for people who may not have full-time access to power ports, such as travellers or students.
+This may not work out well, especially for people who may not have full-time access to power ports, such as travelers or students.
 Fortunately, with a few software adjustments, you can lengthen your laptop’s battery life for a few more hours, even without the help of a laptop technician.

 Just like on your phone, your laptop screen is among the main parts that consume the most power.
 To look clear and bright, the screen needs a lot of power, which reduces the amount available for other tasks.
 You will find that your battery lasts a little longer when you operate on a low brightness setting.
 You can turn it down through the brightness button, which is represented by a small sun symbol on the F key row.

 Wireless networking needs more power to keep connected.
 If you’re not near to the power supply and not even using the wireless connection, then turn off the Wi-Fit switch on your computer.
 Turn it off by going to Settings>Network and Internet then clicking on Wi-Fi which turns it off if it was on.
 You can significantly extend the lifespan of your battery just by disabling Wi-Fi connection.

 - Adjust Your Power Settings